tleonardi/bedparse/README.md

     3pUTR               Prints the 3' of coding genes.
-    5pUTR               Prints the 5' of coding genes. cds                 Prints the CDS of coding genes. promoter            Prints the promoters of coding genes. introns             Prints BED records corresponding to the introns of each transcript in the original file.
+    5pUTR               Prints the 5' of coding genes. cds                 Prints the CDS of coding genes. promoter            Prints the promoters of a transcript. introns             Prints BED records corresponding to the introns of each transcript in the original file.
     filter              Filters a BED file based on an annotation.